Tayo Lamidi: Publications

 Lamidi's publications appeared in journals and books.
 Among them are the Research in African Languages and Linguistics, California Linguistic Notes, Journal of Language and Translation, Languages in Contrast, Suvremena Lingvistica, Studia Anglica Posnaniensia, Opanbata LASU Journal of African Studies, Papers in English Linguistics and the Journal of the Linguistic Association of Nigeria.

 Others are the Southeast Asian Journal of English Language Studies, Nordic Journal of African Studies, Poznań Studies in Contemporary Linguistics, Castalia: A Journal of Multicultural and Multidisciplinary Studies, IHAFA: A Journal of African Studies, Language, Literature and Communication: A Multidisciplinary Journal of the Arts, Ibadan Journal of Humanities, the Ibadan Journal of English Studies, the Journal of the Nigeria English Studies Association (JNESA) and the Journal of Language and Culture.

 He is the author of Aspects of Chomskyan Grammar and Introduction to English Grammar and Composition.
 He edited Effective Communication and Writing Skills: A Textbook for GES 201: Use of English II and English Grammar and Usage: a Textbook for GES 101: Use of English 1.

 Administrative experience

 Lamidi is a member of the University of Ibadan Senate.

 He was a Local Organising Committee Member for West Africa Linguistic Society Conference in 2004 and 2013 and that of the Faculty Biennial International Conference in 2011 and 2013.
 He served as Staff Adviser of Association of Students of English, UI.

 Personal life

-He is a member of the University of Ibadan Muslim Community and Editorial Adviser to Adhikr Magazine, a publication of the Muslim Students' Society of Nigeria, University of Ibadan.
+He is a member of the University of Ibadan Muslim Community and Editorial Adviser to Adh-Dhiikr Magazine, a publication of the Muslim Students' Society of Nigeria, University of Ibadan (MSSNUI).